 Undocumented families are often misled about their chances of attending a college or university.
 Attending a college or a university is a student’s educational dream.
 Unfortunately, undocumented students are not always informed about college access and the process.
 Sometimes students think that high school is the highest level of education they can achieve in America.

-Figuring out the college access as undocumented students and the application process in the United States can be very overwhelming.
+Figuring out college access and the application process for undocumented immigrants in the United States can be very overwhelming.
 Nevertheless, there is a lot of undisclosed information that families and students are often not aware of about college entrance.

 APPROXIMATELY 65,000 UNDOCUMENTED STUDENTS GRADUATE FROM U.S. HIGH SCHOOLS EVERY YEAR, AND ONLY 5-10% OF THEM ENROLL IN COLLEGE.newscenter.sdsu.edu

-As an immigrant, I moved to the U.S. in middle school.
-It was a challenge to figure out where and how to apply for college while in high school.
-The experience of learning English as a second language and figuring out college applications was not an easy task.
+As an immigrant, I moved to the U.S. entering 7th grade in middle school.
+It was a challenge to figure out where and how to apply for college as a high school student.
+The experience of learning English as a second language and figuring out college applications and requirements was not an easy task.

-Fortunately, several colleges and universities have opened their doors to undocumented students.
-Families must consider several things before they apply to a university.
+Fortunately, several college institutions and universities have opened their doors to undocumented youths.
+There are several things families must consider before they apply to college.
 Keep in mind that the application process differs depending on who’s undocumented in the family.
 The application process involves the completion of a Federal Student Aid form, as shared below.

 Fear of Disclosure